owncloud-archive/documentation/admin_manual/configuration/user_auth_ldap_cleanup.rst

 examine the first 50 users, then 20 minutes later the next 50 users, and 20 minutes later the next 50, and so on.

-You have two commands to use:

-1. ``occ ldap:show-remnants`` displays a table with all users that have been marked as deleted, and their LDAP data.

-2. ``occ user:delete [user]`` removes the user's data from the ownCloud data directory.
+This is done with the ``occ`` command, which must be run as your HTTP user.
 The ``occ`` command is in your ownCloud directory, for example ``/var/www/owncloud/occ``.
+To learn more about ``occ``, see :doc:`occ_command`.

+There are two commands to use.
+These examples are for Ubuntu Linux:

+1. ``sudo -u www-data occ ldap:show-remnants`` displays a table with all users that have been marked as deleted, and their LDAP data.

+2. ``sudo -u www-data occ user:delete [user]`` removes the user's data from the ownCloud data directory.

  This example shows what the table of users marked as ``deleted`` looks like, and it assumes you have changed to the directory that ``occ`` is in::

- # ./occ ldap:show-remnants
+ $ sudo -u www-data ldap:show-remnants
  +-----------------+-----------------+------------------+--------------------------------------+
  | ownCloud name   | Display Name    | LDAP UID         | LDAP DN                              |
  +-----------------+-----------------+------------------+--------------------------------------+